KardanovIR/waves-book/sections/2-Network-Features/2-2-mining-and-waves-ng.md

-# Mining process and Waves NG
+# The mining process and Waves NG

 The mining process is key for a node, after all, its main task is to produce blocks with transactions.
 To do this effectively, a node must also receive information about blocks from other nodes and send them its blocks.
 Let's take a look at a simplified Waves mining model.
 For more information on the mining process, including formulas, see the article [Fair Proof of Stake](https://forum.wavesplatform.com/uploads/default/original/1X/b9f220c13f73c3a41dff7f4523c6c4a1fc03ebf6.pdf).